Neighborhoods/Riley Park

 Langara College (Post-Secondary)

-Located nearby at 49th and Cambie, offering university transfer programs, diplomas, and continuing education for over 23,000 students.
+At 49th and Cambie.
+University transfer, diplomas, and continuing education for 23,000+ students.

 Shopping & Dining